-When purchasing property that is under the jurisdiction of a homeowners’ association (HOA), buyers should be aware of the following five things.
+When purchasing property that is part of a homeowners’ association (HOA), buyers should be aware of the following five things:

 1. The HOA’s Rules

-The covenants, conditions and restrictions (CC&Rs) is one of the most important disclosure documents for a buyer.
+The covenants, conditions and restrictions (CC&Rs) disclosure is one of the most important disclosure documents for a buyer.
 CC&Rs contain the rules that govern the HOA and restrict its owners.
 These restrictions include matters of architecture, paint color, decor, and other conditions of the interior and exterior of the property as well as the common areas of the development.
-In many ways, these rules are tantamount to another set of regulations aside from those of the city or county.
-If potential buyers plan to undertake remodeling or improvement on a property with a HOA, the CC&Rs are critical to understand beforehand.
-HOA’s can fine buyers for violations of CC&Rs and in certain cases can put liens against the property and take it from the owner.
+If potential buyers plan to undertake remodeling or improvement on a property with a HOA, understanding the CC&Rs is a critical first step.
+The HOA can fine homeowners for violations, and in some cases can put liens against the property.

 2. The HOA Fees and Finance